Wilhelm Ritter von Leeb: Advance on Leningrad

 The last rail connection to Leningrad was cut on 30 August, when the German forces reached the River Neva.
 In early September, Leeb was confident Leningrad was about to fall.
-Having received reports on the evacuation of civilians and industrial goods, Leeb and the OKH believed the Red Army was preparing to abandon the city.
-Consequently, on 5 September, he received new orders, including the destruction of the Red Army forces around the city.
-By 15 September, Panzer Group 4 was to be transferred to Army Group Centre so it could participate in a renewed offensive towards Moscow.
+Having received reports on the evacuation of civilians and industrial goods, Leeb and OKH believed the Red Army was preparing to abandon the city.
+On 5 September, he received new orders, including the destruction of the Red Army forces around the city.
+By 15 September, Panzer Group 4 was to be transferred to Army Group Centre to participate in a renewed offensive towards Moscow.
 The expected surrender did not materialise although the renewed German offensive cut off the city by 8 September.
-Lacking sufficient strength for major operations, Leeb had to accept the army group might not be able to take the city, but hard fighting continued along his front throughout October and November.
+Lacking sufficient strength for major operations, Leeb had to accept the army group might not be able to take the city but hard fighting continued along his front throughout October and November.

 Since September, the headquarters of the army group and OKH had pondered the fate of the city and what to do with the starving Soviet population.
-Leeb ordered the artillery to fire at any civilians trying to escape from the encircled city so that they would be killed out of view of the frontline infantry.
+Leeb ordered the artillery to fire at any civilians trying to escape from the encircled city to kill them out of view of the frontline infantry.
 In mid-November, the army group's war diary noted the artillery was preventing civilians from approaching the German lines.
 The operations led the command to ponder whether the shooting of unarmed civilians would lead to the "loss of inner balance".
 Senior officers were also concerned about "false" compassion that might affect the fighting qualities of their men.
 Forces under Leeb's command killed Romani people, handed others over to the units of the Sicherheitsdienst (SD) and participated in the killing of mentally disabled people.
-In December 1941, with the express consent of 18th Army commander Georg von Küchler, SD personnel shot 240 patients in a psychiatric facility.
+In December 1941, with the consent of 18th Army commander Georg von Küchler, SD personnel shot 240 patients in a psychiatric facility.

 Relieved of command

-On 15 December 1941, in the midst of the crisis of the Battle of Moscow, Leeb pulled back his forces on the northern wing to a line behind the Volkhov River without prior authorisation from OKH.
+On 15 December 1941, in the midst of the crisis of the Battle of Moscow, Leeb pulled back his forces on the northern wing to a line behind the Volkhov River without permission from OKH.
 Leeb gained approval for the measure the following day in a personal meeting with Hitler in the Wolfsschanze.
 On 15 January 1942, Leeb asked Hitler to give him freedom of action or to relieve him of his command.
-Hitler chose the latter, and Küchler assumed command of Army Group North.
-Hitler never employed Leeb again, but Hitler's gratitude lasted until he killed himself in April 1945.
+Hitler chose the latter and Küchler assumed command of Army Group North.
+Hitler never employed Leeb again but Hitler's gratitude lasted until he killed himself in April 1945.
 After Leeb joined the Führerreserve in 1942, Leeb turned to Hans Heinrich Lammers and indicated that in addition to his estate at Solln on the outskirts of Munich, he wanted an estate in the countryside.
 Hitler promptly presented him with one at Seestetten, near Passau.
 According to Gauleiter (regional Nazi Party leader) Paul Giesler, it was worth an estimated minimum of 660,000 Reichsmarks.